Germany's balanced budget not at risk due to refugees, says Weidmann

 Weidmann also warned against softening European Union budget rules due to the refugee crisis, saying the European Stability and Growth Pact already accommodated for extreme and surprising burdens on individual countries.

-He said the refugee crisis could only be mastered if Germany succeeded in integrating those who stayed, including by getting them into the labor market.
+He said the refugee crisis could only be mastered if Germany succeeded in integrating those who stayed, including by getting them into the labour market.

 “As a result refugees could then contribute to easing our demographic problems.
 But they won’t solve them,” Weidmann said.